nextauthjs/next-auth/www/docs/getting-started/client.md

 }
 ```

-If every one of your pages needs to be protected, you can do this in `_app`, otherwise you can do it on a page-by-page basis.
+If every one of your pages needs to be protected, you can do this by using `getInitialProps` in `_app`, otherwise you can do it on a page-by-page basis.
 Alternatively, you can do per page authentication checks client side, instead of having each auth check be blocking (SSR) by using the method described below in [alternative client session handling](#custom-client-session-handling).

-### Options

-The session state is automatically synchronized across all open tabs/windows and they are all updated whenever they gain or lose focus or the state changes in any of them (e.g. a user signs in or out).

-If you have session expiry times of 30 days (the default) or more then you probably don't need to change any of the default options in the Provider.
+If you have session expiry times of 30 days (the default) or more then you probably don't need to change any of the default options in the `SessionProvider`.
 If you need to, you can can trigger an update of the session object across all tabs/windows by calling `getSession()` from a client side function.

-However, if you need to customize the session behavior and/or are using short session expiry times, you can pass options to the provider to customize the behavior of the `useSession()` hook.
+However, if you need to customize the session behavior and/or are using short session expiry times, you can pass options to the `SessionProvider` to customize the behavior of the `useSession()` hook.

 ```jsx title="pages/_app.js"
 import { SessionProvider } from "next-auth/react"

 export default function App({
   Component,